raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

-## For Life in space' experiments only:  Using the LED display
+## For 'Life in space' experiments only: Using the LED display

 The LED matrix is the only display available to the Astro Pi computer, which is never connected to a normal monitor or TV screen on the ISS.
-The crew may begin to wonder if the Astro Pi computer has crashed if nothing is shown on its display for some time.
+If nothing is shown on its display for some time, the crew may begin to wonder if the Astro Pi computer has crashed.
 It will then cost crew time if they need to check it and/or call ground control to report a problem.
-To avoid this, your code should keep updating the LED matrix in some way to indicate that your experiment is progressing. **If your experiment is for 'Life on Earth', then you should not use the LED matrix because the Astro Pi will be hooded to prevent stray light spoiling the images taken from the ISS window.**
+To avoid this, your code should regularly update the LED matrix in some way, to indicate that your experiment is progressing.

+**Note**: If your experiment is for _'Life on Earth'_, then you should not use the LED matrix.
+When the Astro Pi is running _'Life on Earth'_ experiments, the LED matrix is disabled and the unit is placed under a black "hood", to prevent reflections and stray light from spoiling the images taken from the ISS window.

 The `sense_hat` library has functions to write messages to the LED matrix or light up individual pixels.